Change is the law of life. And those who look only to the past or present are certain to miss the future. – John F. Kennedy

 This shouldn’t come as a surprise.
 Quotes may be scored based upon a source page score for the content item may be based on the relevance of a content item, reputation or credibility of the author, publisher, or content item provider associated with the content item, and/or popularity of the content item, etc. We are told that:

 A source page score based on the reputation or credibility may be determined by accessing the source page score from a database, which stores source page scores based on reputation or credibility in association with authors, publishers, or content item providers.
-The database of source page scores may be included in quotes database, in content database, and/or in another database associated with system.
+The database of source page scores may be included in quotes database, in the content database, and/or in another database associated with system.

 Popularity of Content Items